At Roecroft we encourage Healthy Eating and now hold the Enhanced Healthy Schools Status.

 SchoolGrid - School Meal Ordering

-From January 2021 our school meals will be provided by Dolce.
+Our school meals are provided by HCL.
 They use an app called SchoolGrid which enables parents to pre-order school meals in advance.

 All school meals must be ordered via SchoolGrid, whether Free School Meals, Universal Free School Meals or Paid School Meals so please ensure your account is set up in advance as you will be unable to order without an account set up.